svileng/announcements/README.md

 </div>
 ```

 The default div class is `info`.
-You can specify you own like that:
+You can customise it like that:

 ```
 <%= announce Announcement.newest, :div_class => "mydiv" %>